 For example: If someone tells you that they have an investment that returns 10% per year, then you take 72 divided by 10 = 7.2 or approximately 7 years.

 Of course you could use a financial calculator to figure out exactly how long it will actually take for your money to really double.
 This is just a quick back-of-envelope method where you don’t need a calculator.

 Using the Rule of 72 equation, it seems pretty straight-forward how we can quickly double our money, right?
 If we want less years, then we just have to find an investment with a larger percentage yield, right?!

 WRONG!!
 (And this is where people make their mistake.)

 The first thing you have to consider is that the average return of the stock market for last 80 years or so is approximately 8 percent.
 Yes, some investments will return slightly more.
 But you can be certain that very few of them will ever (if not at all) beat this 8 percent figure over a long period of time.
 Unfortunately that’s just the way it is.

 How is that information useful?
-Because it serves as a baseline for a reasonable rate of return and can help you weed out so-called investments that promise unrealistic returns.
+Because it serves as a baseline for a reasonable rate of return and can help you weed out.

 Think of it like this.
 I was driving down the street the other day and saw a sign for a business that was advertising to double your money in 5 years.